Universal-Team/db/docs/_ds/nds-bootstrap.md

   </li>

-  <li>Worked around an issue with card read DMA in DSi mode, by using the regular
+  <li>Worked around unexpected issues with card read DMA in DSi mode, by using the
-  card read code in place.
+  regular card read code in place.

   <ul dir="auto">